 It’s so easy to feel bad about missing places - but whenever I realise we won’t have time to see something I just tell myself “this is a reason to come back”.

 Travelling to a foreign country is scary.
-Before every trip I have been on I have at some point thought, “going overseas to a country where I don’t speak the language and the culture is different sounds like a bad idea.
-I should stay here in my safe, familiar home - probably forever”.
+Before every trip I have been on I have thought at some point, “going overseas to a country where I don’t speak the language and the culture is different sounds like a bad idea.
+I should stay here in my safe, familiar home forever”.

 Preparation VS Spontaneity